Are Artificial Sweeteners Safe?

 But how much truth is there really in what they’re telling us?

 The Bitter Truth About Artificial Sweeteners

-Some people opt for natural sweeteners such as honey or agave.
-While they are certainly better options than artificial sweeteners, they are not ideal.
+Some people opt for “natural” sweeteners such as honey or agave.
+While they may be better options than the artificial sweeteners, they are certainly not ideal.
 Both contain high amounts of fructose, which raises your blood sugar considerably and prevents you from burning fat.
-When you’re following a keto diet, you’ll want to keep your blood sugar relatively low, so these should be used only sparingly.
+When you’re following a keto way of eating, you want to keep your blood sugar relatively low, so these should be avoided.